Clinical Mental Health Counseling (M.A.)

 This is a movement laboratory class to explore how dance and movement reflect and affect physical, cognitive, mental, emotional, and spiritual states.
 Students learn to attune to their bodies in movement and develop awareness of the bidirectional interactions between body and mind.

-CNDT 610 Dance/Movement Therapy Theory and Practice I 3 Credits
+CNDT 610 Counseling and Dance/Movement Therapy Theory and Practice I 3 Credits

-This course covers the foundational principles, theories, and techniques of dance/movement therapy (DMT) and will examine the social and cultural foundations of dance as art and medium for growth, change, and healing through a Western cultural lens.
-Readings, discussions, and experiential exercises illuminate the context in which DMT approaches in the United States developed.
-Students engage in current discourses on how DMT is evolving to be more inclusive of different cultures and identities.
+This course introduces the foundational principles, theories, and techniques of dance/movement therapy in clinical mental health counseling.
+Students will examine the sociocultural foundations of dance as art and medium for growth, change, and healing through a Western cultural lens.
+Students will explore the intersection of counseling theories and methods with dance/movement therapy.
+Readings, discussions, and experiential exercises illuminate the ways in which the use of body, movement, and dance in counseling is evolving in the United States to be more inclusive of different cultures and identities.

-CNDT 612 Movement Observation, Analysis, and Assessment 3 Credits
+CNDT 612 Movement Observation, Analysis, and Assessment in Counseling and Dance/Movement Therapy 3 Credits

-CNDT 620 Clinical Applications of Dance/Movement Therapy 3 Credits
+CNDT 620 Clinical Applications of Counseling and Dance/Movement Therapy 3 Credits

 CNDT 700 Body Mind Integration through Movement II 0 Credits